Edwen0224/NLP2020/經典論文/readme.md

 Huaishao Luo, Lei Ji, Botian Shi, Haoyang Huang, Nan Duan, Tianrui Li, Xilin Chen, Ming Zhou (Submitted on 15 Feb 2020) https://arxiv.org/abs/2002.06353

-We propose UniViLM: a Unified Video and Language pre-training Model for multimodal understanding and generation.

-Motivated by the recent success of BERT based pre-training technique for NLP and image-language tasks, VideoBERT and CBT are proposed to exploit BERT model for video and language pre-training using narrated instructional videos.

-Different from their works which only pre-train understanding task, we propose a unified video-language pre-training model for both understanding and generation tasks.

-Our model comprises of 4 components including two single-modal encoders, a cross encoder and a decoder with the Transformer backbone.

-We first pre-train our model to learn the universal representation for both video and language on a large instructional video dataset.

-Then we fine-tune the model on two multimodal tasks including understanding task (text-based video retrieval) and generation task (multimodal video captioning).

-Our extensive experiments show that our method can improve the performance of both understanding and generation tasks and achieves the state-of-the art results.
 ```

 #